Indonesia Dairy Market Overview

 Exports and Imports

-Indonesia has seen a significant increase in dairy exports, nearly doubling with a 98% rise in recent years.
-Despite this, imports remain high, with approximately 3 billion liters of dairy products imported annually, mainly in the form of milk powder and various cheese varieties.
+Indonesia has experienced a near doubling of dairy exports, with a 98% increase in recent years.
+Despite this uptick, imports are high, at about 3 billion liters annually, primarily milk powder and various cheese types.

 Significant Market Events

-• International Partnerships: Collaborations with global dairy firms have facilitated technology transfer and improved production capacities.
+• International Partnerships: Collaborations with global firms for technology transfer and production improvement.

-• Investment Surge: There has been an increase in investments aimed at expanding processing facilities and modernizing dairy farms.
+• Investment Surge: Increased investments for expanding processing facilities and modernizing farms.

-• Consumer Demand: Growing health-conscious consumer trends continue to drive industry expansion.
+• Consumer Demand: Health-conscious trends driving industry growth.

-• Presidential Initiatives: Proposals to provide free meals to schoolchildren and pregnant women are expected to significantly boost dairy consumption and imports.
+• Presidential Initiatives: Proposals for free meals in schools and for pregnant women to boost dairy consumption.

-• International Collaboration: Efforts with countries like Nigeria aim to enhance dairy and livestock production capabilities.
+• International Collaboration: Partnerships with countries like Nigeria to enhance dairy and livestock capabilities.

-• Free Nutritious Meals Program: This initiative promotes the use of locally sourced milk, aiming to reduce import dependency.
+• Free Nutritious Meals Program: Encouraging locally sourced milk to reduce import dependence.

 Key Developments